loggi/loggibud/docs/quickstart.md

 ## Dataset

 The full dataset is available to [download here](https://loggibud.s3.amazonaws.com/dataset.zip).
+Make sure you unzip the dataset into the data file.
+It should contain two directories named `cvrp-instances-1.0` and `delivery-instances-1.0`.

 Alternativelly, you can generate the instances yourself from public data using the [generation pipeline](./loggibud/v1/instance_generation/README.md).

 ## OSRM Server